jan-bogaerts/mark/src/generated/mdc_double_compress.md

 - It can show dialog boxes for errors, warnings, and information.
 - All user-triggered actions in a component should have proper error handling, showing an electron dialog box with error details if necessary.
 - Functions: showErrorDialog(param1, param2), showSaveDialog(), showOpenDialog().
-# MarkdownCode > services > line parser
-The line-parser service is a singleton object that parses markdown lines and updates text-fragments in the project-service.
-It has a fragmentIndex array to store text-fragment objects.
-The createTextFragment function trims and converts the line to lowercase, determines the depth-level of the text-fragment, assigns the title, calculates the key, and adds it to the project-service.
-The calculateKey function calculates the key of a text-fragment based on its depth-level and title.
-The clear function clears the fragmentIndex list.
-The parse function handles different types of lines, and the insertLine and deleteLine functions insert and delete lines respectively.
 # MarkdownCode > services > project service > change-processor service
 The change-processor service keeps the project structure in sync with the source by processing changes in the project content.
 Its main function, `process(changes, full)`, updates the project service when the user makes edits.
 This function sets the project service content to the editor's value, gets the editor's model, and iterates through each change in the changes list.
 It then splits the change's text into lines, sets the current line to the start line number of the change, and sets the line end to the end line number of the change.
 The function also sets the line index to 0, replaces overwritten lines by parsing the line content and incrementing the line and index, and deletes or inserts lines based on the remaining lines and increments the line and index accordingly.
 Finally, it marks the storage service as dirty.
 # MarkdownCode > services > gpt service